Raise (RAISE) Market Capitalization Tops $49,914.70

 Buying and Selling Raise

-It is usually not currently possible to buy alternative cryptocurrencies such as Raise directly using U.S. dollars.
-Investors seeking to acquire Raise should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Raise using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Raise directly using US dollars.
+Investors seeking to trade Raise should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Raise using one of the aforementioned exchanges.

 Receive News & Updates for Raise Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Raise and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.